selsamman/proxily/README.md

         proxy(state).counter.value++
     }, 1000);
 ```
-### How does that work?
+### Use of ES6 Proxies

 proxy and useProxy create and returns an ES6 proxy for the object your component uses.
 This proxy will rerender the component when any property referenced in the render function changes or any child property of the referenced property changes.
 The proxy traps all references so it can:

 * Note any properties referenced during the course of rendering.
 * When any property (or child property) is modified, the component is re-rendered.
 * As child properties are referenced a proxy is substituted so that this behavior is passed down to all child properties.
-This is done in the proxy itself such that the original data is unchanged
-* A parent child hierarchy is created such that modifying child properties causes  re-rendering of the component, thus emulating the rules of immutable object reference comparison as used in redux.
+* A parent child hierarchy is created such that modifying child properties causes re-rendering of any component referencing parent properties, thus emulating the familiar rules of immutable object reference and shallow comparison as used in redux.
 ## Usage Patterns

 ### Moving State Management out of Components